nickwilders/scotus_project/README.md

 After testing many model types, a Random Forest model was selected.
 The Random Forest model gave the highest accuracy on both test and validation sets, and also made the most sense with this sort of data.
 Although the values were treated as continuous variables to account for new entry (using the app), they essentially function as categorical variables, where Random Forest excels as a model.
 Other models developed but not selected include Decision Tree (a less efficient duplicate of Random Forest include KNN and SVC (comparable success), Logistic Regression and Gaussian Naive Bayes (moderate success).
 <br>
 <br>
 For further questions about the model, dataset, or app, please contact Nick Wilders at nawilders@gmail.com.
-The app is available at <a href='http://www.fantasyscotus.herokuapp.com'> this link</a>, and an article outlining EDA and more of the process in this app creation is available in my <a href="https://towardsdatascience.com/a-not-quite-fantasy-scotus-92a6e43739b3">Towards Data Science article</a>.